rcardin/rcardin.github.io/_posts/2019-12-15-pimp-my-library-pattern.markdown

 }
 {% endhighlight %}

-Awesome
+Awesome.
+Kotlin continues to surprise me every day.

 ## Conclusions

 Sometimes a library contains almost all that you need, but it lacks some feature that you desire.
 Extension using the regular object-oriented mechanisms is not a possibility in such cases.
 Many JVM-based languages give you the possibility to achieve the goal to add the methods you need to an existing library without modifying it.

 The _Pimp my library_ pattern is the mechanism to make the magic happen.
 Scala uses _implicit objects_ and conventions to implement such a pattern.
 In contrast, Kotlin has a more natural approach that integrates very well with the Kotlin type system concerning the handling of null references.

 Moreover, let's say that also Groovy implements the pattern, using [Extensions](https://www.baeldung.com/groovy-metaprogramming#extensions) and [Categories](https://www.baeldung.com/groovy-categories).

 Where are you Java?
 Will you ever join the party?

+---

 If you want, download the code of the Scala example from my repository on GitHub: [pimp-my-library](https://github.com/rcardin/pimp-my-library).